 The Existing PPA was entered into by Buyer as a “qualifying facility” agreement.
 Under applicable statutes and regulation in effect at the time the Existing PPA was entered into, Buyer was obligated to pay for power generated by the Facility at a higher-than-market rate then applicable to “QF” contracts.

 Seller has presented to Buyer and to the Partnership a proposal to restructure the relationship between Buyer and the Partnership (the “Restructuring”).
 Under this proposal Seller would pay to the Partnership a termination payment (the “Termination Fee”) for terminating the Existing PPA.
-The Existing PPA would be terminated and Buyer and Seller would simultaneously enter into this Agreement to replace the PPA.
+The Existing PPA would be terminated and concurrently (i) Buyer and Seller would enter into this Agreement to replace the PPA and (ii) Buyer and Enron Capital & Trade Resources Corp. would enter into a confirmation under an ISDA Master Agreement (the “Swap Agreement”).
 Buyer would benefit by significantly decreasing its cost of power, [and any stranded costs associated with such power] when compared with its obligations under the Existing PPA.

 Buyer understands that Seller intends to utilize a structured financing arrangement in implementing the Restructuring to maximize the savings to Buyer.
-Accordingly, this Agreement contains certain terms and conditions required by potential funding sources to facilitate that financing structure.
+Accordingly, this Agreement and the Swap Agreement contain certain terms and conditions required by potential funding sources to facilitate that financing structure.

 Buyer and Seller desire to effect the Restructuring in order to achieve the benefits offered thereby.
 Buyer and Seller accordingly desire to enter into this Agreement.